savonia-cs/savonia-assignment-tool/README.md

 savoniatool submissions pack
 ```

 This will create a zip file for each subdirectory.
 The subdirectory itself is not included in the zip file, only files and folders inside the subdirectory.
-The default values for `--includes` and `--excludes` are good for common usage scenario where all subdirectories in directory defined in option `--path` (default is current directory) are to be packed to individual zip files.
+The default values for `--includes` and `--excludes` are good for common usage scenario where all subdirectories in target directory (default is current directory) are to be packed to individual zip files.

 The individual zip files can be packed to a single zip file with command